-The purpose of this HLOA CC&R Companion Document is two-fold:

-First, this consolidates the policies and procedures and decisions that the Board has adopted and implemented over its two decade history.
+The purpose of this HLOA CC&R Companion Document is to consolidate the policies and procedures and decisions that the Board has adopted and implemented over its two-decade history.
 By creating this document the association is formalizing these decisions and this experience in a single resource.
 The intent is to create a document that improves continuity, consistency and clear communication with the membership.
 Consolidating these decisions also makes it easier to manage updates and changes.